The Law Advantage

 Academic progression requirements

-If you do not meet academic progression in a Law course, you can either re-take course or enroll in another Law course.
+If you do not meet academic progression in a Law course, you can re-take course or enroll in another Law course.

 Certificate application dates